nacil4/kooroshariyaee.github.io/_pages/publications.md

 Ghane.
 Springer.
 * **Ariyaee, Koorosh**.
 Triggers and targets: nasals and vowels in Tehrani Persian.
 In *The Handbook of Persian Dialects and Dialectology*, eds.
 A.
 Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi.
 Springer.
 * **Ariyaee, Koorosh**.
 Persian.
 In *Nominal Linkers in Iranian languages,* eds.
-Sahar Taghipour and Arsalan Kahnemuyipour.
+S. Taghipour & A. Kahnemuyipour.
 Toronto Working Papers in Linguistics.

 ### 2022
 * **Ariyaee, Koorosh** & Alexei Kochetov.
 Acoustics of Persian uvular lenition in consonant clusters. *Proceedings of the annual meeting of the 39th